DerBenniBanni/js13k2023_witch_racing/README.md

 Beware of low flying brooms and jinxes!

 How to play:

+You play the witch dressed in classic black.

-Use Arrow-Keys or WASD to steer your witch (up = accelerate, down = break, left and right turn the broom) Use Space to cast a jinx wich will stun your opponent (if you can hit her)
+Use Arrow-Keys or WASD to steer your witch (up = accelerate, down = break, left and right turn the broom)

+Use Space to cast a jinx wich will stun your opponent (if you can hit her)

 The Jinx-Cooldowntime and the brooms speed/turnrate may be updated using your earned witchcraftpoints.

 The music during the race is a cover version of "Furatum Alci Provinciam" by CORVUS CORAX (Die Könige der Spielleute!
 Go check them out!)
-(Thx to Castus from Corvus Corax and Doro Peters from Absolut Promotion for the permission to use the composition!)
+(Thx to Castus from Corvus Corax and Doro Peters from Absolut Promotion for the granted permission to use the composition!)
+And it was created using Soundbox from sb.bitsnbites.eu